neilmb/nanowrimo2013/notes.md

 Run off the road?

 Reverse sting on Buck.
 Put up phony videos and track it back to him.
+How do you stick it to the company?
+Use Lurlene as bait, hack back on Buck.